AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

    >[!NOTE]
    >
-   >To learn how to assign a channel to a display, refer to [Creating and Managing Displays](/help/user-guide/managing-displays.md).
+   >To learn how to assign a channel to a display, see [Creating and Managing Displays](/help/user-guide/managing-displays.md).

 1. Navigate to **Devices** folder and click **Device Manager** from the action bar to register the devices.